 Since it is offered 100% online and available 24/7, it easily fits around almost

-Some of the unique courses offered in the MPS-LIN program include Entrepreneurial
+Some of the unique courses offered in the MPS Leadership in Nutrition program include

-Skills for Nutrition Professionals, Leadership and Motivation, Effective Program Management,
+Entrepreneurial Skills for Nutrition Professionals, Leadership and Motivation, Effective

-Nutrition and Obesity, Leading Organization Transformation, and Conflict Management
+Program Management, Nutrition and Obesity, Leading Organization Transformation, and

-and Negotiation.
-This 30-credit hour program includes six free credits for internship
+Conflict Management and Negotiation.
+This 30-credit hour program includes six free

 This program meets the January 1, 2024, requirement by the national Commission on